 Lack of a standard framework for representing knowledge necessary to allow flexibility in robotic systems.

 Initially, an open-source simulation engine is being used to simulate plan execution in content rich worlds.
 This will be augmented to include semantic labels and virtual sensors capable of detecting and reporting relevant environmental features.
 Repeatable scenarios will allow for the comparison of planning systems that are capable of exploiting this rich content.
-Later, work in the project will migrate to real robotic hardware.
+In FY2014, work in the project will migrate to real robotic hardware.

 What is the research plan?

-While knowledge abstractions are needed across manufacturing, a decision was made to start addressing the problem by focusing on assembly, and in particular on the construction of kits.
+While knowledge abstractions are needed across manufacturing, a program-wide decision was made to start addressing the problem by focusing on assembly, and in particular on the bin-picking problem.
+This project will focus on a generalization of the bin-picking problem known as kitting.
+The use of kitting allows us to model bin-picking from multiple bins, as well as complex planning and optimization needed for the construction of kits.
+The techniques developed here will be directly applicable to the general assembly problem.
 The work focuses on three key areas:

-Knowledge Representation: Develop standard representations for world knowledge and plan knowledge, and the related performance evaluation criteria.
+Knowledge Representation: Perform research into knowledge abstractions that will aid in the development of standard representations for world knowledge and plan knowledge, and the related performance evaluation criteria.
 We will design a comprehensive model that is able to represent knowledge for the general class of manufacturing problems in the area of rapid re-tasking for general assembly tasks.
 We will work in cooperation with the IEEE Standards Working Group on Knowledge Representation for Robotics and Automation to create a standard for knowledge representation for robotic applications and will provide a test implementation of the proposed standard to validate its usability.
 We will also derive methods of defining the performance requirements for the knowledge and will develop performance methods and metrics.

-Planning: Develop techniques to compare planning algorithms that utilize the representations developed above to address next generation robotics for the class of manufacturing problems in the area of adaptable and reconfigurable assembly.
+Planning: Develop methods to compare planning algorithms that utilize the representations developed above to address next generation robotics for the class of manufacturing problems in the area of adaptable and reconfigurable assembly.
 Under this task, we will examine input/output standards and performance measures for planning systems.

-Simulation: Develop a simulated manufacturing test method that is capable of demonstrating rapid re-tasking and evaluation using our performance measures.
+Simulation: Develop a simulated manufacturing test method that is capable of verifying the performance of rapid re-tasking using our performance measures.
 This test method will validate the utility of our interfaces and performance measures.
 In order to populate the semantic world representation, the existing simulation system (called USARSim) will be augmented and expanded to include new virtual sensing and representation capabilities.
 The simulation system will provide representations that are not yet possible to obtain from the real sensing systems.
 It therefore provides a high-fidelity but more advanced testbed for developing performance requirements and validating test methods.

 Recent Results: